irdest/irdest/docs/contributors/src/technical/services.md

 This service provides a group management abstraction.
 While many app services might want to manage groups, doing so in an encrypted system, with no direct group leader can be tricky.
-To avoid having to re-implement this more than once, all qaul.net bundled app services use this fundamental service, and it is recommended that your app services do too!
+To avoid having to re-implement this more than once, all qaul bundled app services use this fundamental service, and it is recommended that your app services do too!